 Biographical Information

-Rob Cordemans has been a fixture on Dutch teams in international competitions for almost two decades and has won eight Hoofdklasse Pitcher of the Year honors (second-most ever through 2013).
+Rob Cordemans has been a fixture on Dutch teams in international competitions for two decades and has won nine Hoofdklasse Pitcher of the Year honors (second-most ever through 2015).

 He pitched for the Netherlands in the 1995 European Championship and had a 6.14 ERA in four games for the champions.
 He allowed one run in three innings in the 1995 World Port Tournament.
 He was with the Dutch team in the 1996 Olympics as a 21-year-old and had both of the club's wins, losing none despite a 6.94 ERA.
 He also struggled in the 1997 World Port Tournament, surrendering 14 hits and 10 runs in 6 1/3 IP, somehow escaping without a loss.